 If a serialized class contains references to objects of other classes that are marked SerializableAttribute, those objects will also be serialized.

-When you use basic serialization, the versioning of objects may create problems, in which case custom serialization may be preferable.
+When you use basic serialization, the versioning of objects may create problems.
+You would use custom serialization when versioning issues are important.
 Basic serialization is the easiest way to perform serialization, but it does not provide much control over the process.

-If you want your object to be deserialized in a custom manner as well, you must use a custom constructor.
+In custom serialization, you can specify exactly which objects will be serialized and how it will be done.
+The class must be marked SerializableAttribute and implement the ISerializable interface.
+If you want your object to be deserialized in a custom manner as well, use a custom constructor.